data-doge/blue-ridge-labs-fellowship-code-sample/README.md

   1. **[walkthrough: how customized email notifications are delivered to cobudget users](./cobudget-rake.md)**, and

   2. **[walkthrough: how users update their email notification settings](./subscription-trackers-controller.md)**

+**as you go through the code you may find it helpful to reference this [entity-relationship diagram for cobudget](http://i.imgur.com/uniwvuQ.jpg)**

 i've picked this code sample, because it's fresh in my head, and because it's been a particularly interesting problem to solve. it's involved timezones, scheduled jobs, delayed jobs, event collection, subscriptions, efficient database queries, email notifications, and tests at the model-level, service-level, and controller-level.